 - Help them develop coping strategies and ways to take action but let them make their own choices.

-- Advocate for self-care- Encourage balance between school and work, healthy eating and physical exercise routines, getting connected with student groups and planning in some time for themselves.
+- Advocate for self-care.
+Encourage balance between school and work, healthy eating and fitness routines, getting connected with student groups and planning some time for themselves.

 - Encourage seeking medical and/or mental health care if they need it.

-- Be open- college is a time to try new things and learn about life.
-Try to be available to your student if they want to discuss important topics and encourage healthy behavior in a nonjudgemental way.
+- Be open - college is a time to try new things and learn about life.
+Try to be available to your student if they want to discuss important topics and encourage healthy behavior in a nonjudgmental way.

 - Support your student in seeking help and connecting them to resources.
 Encourage them to make the required phone calls or to send the related emails.

-The list we provided above is a brief rather than comprehensive list and are typical signs that someone may be in distress.
+The list we provided above is a brief rather than comprehensive list of typical signs that someone may be in distress.
 If you are concerned about your student and aren’t sure what to do, call 304-293-4431.
 Clinicians are available 24/7.

 Any information a student shares with one of the counselors is protected by West Virginia law.
 Information about the counseling a student receives is not released, except upon receiving written permission from the student.
 The only exception to this are in circumstances which would result in a clear and present danger to the safety of the student, or others, as required by law.